ship2016/manifest/2016.07.07/README.md

     /* stuff to do repeatedly */
 }
 ```
+* you can use for loops inside for loops (ex: inside for loop makes a row, outside for loop makes rows of rows)

 ###### Random
 * `random( upperBound )`: returns a float between 0 (inclusive) and *upperBound* (exclusive)